bielzinkkk/bielzinkkk/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from India 🇮🇳
+I am a Beginner developer, passionate about back-end applications, I come from Brazil 🇮🇳

 **About me**